SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Abstract

 \section{Abstract}

-Model merging offers an efficient alternative to multi-task learning by combining independently fine-tuned models, but most prior approaches focus mainly on avoiding task interference.
-We argue instead that the real potential of merging lies in achieving synergy, where tasks enhance one another.
-Our intuition comes from a pilot study showing that when a classifier trained on one task is paired with the encoder of another, the resulting cross-task performance strongly predicts merge quality.
-Moreover, adapting even a single task-specific layer can substantially improve this compatibility, suggesting a simple yet powerful lever for synergy.
-Building on this insight, we introduce SyMerge, a lightweight framework that jointly optimizes one task-specific layer and merging coefficients.
-To ensure stability without labels, SyMerge employs a robust self-labeling strategy guided by expert model predictions, avoiding the pitfalls of entropy-based adaptation.
-This minimalist yet principled design achieves state-of-the-art results across vision, dense prediction, and NLP benchmarks, while also producing adapted layers that transfer effectively to other merging methods.
-Our code is available at \url{https://aim-skku.github.io/SyMerge/}.
+Model merging combines independently trained models into a single multi-task model.
+However, most existing approaches focus primarily on avoiding task interference.
+We argue that its greater potential lies in enabling task synergy, where tasks actively improve one another.
+We identify cross-task performance, defined by compatibility between encoders and predictors across tasks, as a key indicator of merge quality.
+We demonstrate that adapting only a single task-specific layer is sufficient to induce such synergy.
+We propose SyMerge, a lightweight framework that jointly optimizes merging coefficients and a single task-specific layer.
+We adopt an expert-guided self-labeling objective, providing stable supervision beyond entropy minimization.
+Intriguingly, we further show that SyMerge successfully merges models trained from different initializations, a regime where standard methods break down.
+Our minimalist yet principled method achieves state-of-the-art results across vision, dense prediction, and NLP benchmarks.
+Our code is available at \url{https://aim-skku.github.io/SyMerge}.